edwinsanjaya/bci-finalproject/README.md

 ## Dataset

+In this project, we worked with two datasets, both named EyeBlinkDataset.
+To simplify the reference, we distinguished them based on their place of publication: one dataset was published in the Neurocomputing journal, while the other dataset was available on the webpage of the Georgia Tech Networks And Mobile Computing Research Group (GNAN).

+### Neurocomputing EyeblinkDataset

-For the purpose of this project, we utilized the dataset developed by Suguru Kanoga, Masaki Nakanishi, and Yasue Mitsukura as documented in their research paper titled "Assessing the effects of voluntary and involuntary eyeblinks in independent components of electroencephalogram" [[1]](#references).
+We utilized the dataset developed by Suguru Kanoga, Masaki Nakanishi, and Yasue Mitsukura as documented in their research paper titled "Assessing the effects of voluntary and involuntary eyeblinks in independent components of electroencephalogram" [[1]](#references).
 To acquire the dataset, we communicated with the authors and obtained the dataset "EyeblinkDataset" directly from their Google Drive.

 The data was collected from 14 channels (Fp1, Fp2, F3, F4, T3, C3, Cz, C4, T4, P3, Pz, P4, O1, and O2) according to the 10–20 system + 1 EOG signal.
 <br>